-After trying one of these natural therapies for insomnia, let us know how it worked for you – Leave us a note in the Comments section below.
+After trying one of these natural remedies for insomnia, let us know how it worked for you; leave us a note in the Comments section below.
 We’d love to hear if one or more of these remedies helped you finally catch some Zs!

 Originally published in 2012, this post is regularly updated.